MicrosoftDocs/win32/desktop-src/ProcThread/nested-jobs.md

 ---
-Description: 'An application can use nested jobs to manage subsets of processes.
-Nested jobs also enable an application that uses jobs to host other applications that also use jobs.' ms.assetid: 'FA22493B-CD29-49A7-BDAC-349FA96B8C9E'
+Description: An application can use nested jobs to manage subsets of processes.
+Nested jobs also enable an application that uses jobs to host other applications that also use jobs. ms.assetid: FA22493B-CD29-49A7-BDAC-349FA96B8C9E
 title: Nested Jobs
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Nested Jobs